 Football Coaching Courses

-The main focus of the required coaching competency on the ‘C’ Licence is on the technical aspects of the game, which includes teaching the techniques of passing, receiving, striking the ball and running with the ball, along with defending techniques to regain possession.
+The main focus of the required coaching competency on the C Diploma is on the technical aspects of the game, which includes teaching the techniques of passing, receiving, striking the ball and running with the ball, along with defending techniques to regain possession.
 The required technical knowledge will be supported with an understanding of The Principles of Play and the fundamentals of coaching.
-Participants will be introduced to the concept of teaching behaviour in different types of practice methods as part of the education program, but also to provide insight into the ‘B’ Licence.
-The ‘C’ Licence is a minimum of 60 hours in duration and may be delivered in a variety of ways to suit local conditions, with a combination of on-line and or face to face contact over a period of several weeks or months.
+Participants will be introduced to the concept of teaching behaviour in different types of practice methods as part of the education program, but also to provide insight into the ‘B’ Diploma.
+The minimum age to join the 'C' Diploma is 18 years old.
+The ‘C’ Diploma is a minimum of 60 hours in duration and may be delivered in a variety of ways to suit local conditions, with a combination of on-line and or face to face contact over a period of several weeks or months.

-The focus of the required coaching competency on the ‘B’ Licence is on the technical - tactical aspect of teaching players how to use the techniques in a small sided game, to score and how to prevent goals when the opponents have the ball.
+The focus of the required coaching competency on the B Diploma is on the technical - tactical aspect of teaching players how to use the techniques in a small sided game, to score and how to prevent goals when the opponents have the ball.
 How players do that Is referred to as ‘playing the game’, which is when players in attack combine in small groups to keep possession and get closer to the opponent’s goal, and how they prevent opponent’s from doing that when they are defending.
 This may also be described as teaching players how to apply The Principles of Play, including transitioning from attack to defence and vice versa, the tactical relationship between the players and the lines and playing in zones, based on tactical understanding.
-Participants will be exposed to other forms of practice, to involve a squad of players to provide insight into the ‘A’ Licence.
-The ‘B’ Licence is a minimum of 120 hours in duration and will be delivered mostly in blocks of 2-3 or 4 days, on-line and face to face over a period of 6-12 months.
+Participants will be exposed to other forms of practice, to involve a squad of players to provide insight into the A Diploma.

-The focus of the coaching competency on the ‘A’ Licence is on the collective tactical aspect of teaching players how to apply the Principles of Play.
+The focus of the coaching competency on the A Diploma is on the collective tactical aspect of teaching players how to apply the Principles of Play.
 This is usually referred to as ‘systems of play’ and / or a 'style of play’ and involves teaching players in ’the big picture’.
 There is more emphasis on analysing effective ways of attacking and defending and teaching player behaviours in practices involving the whole squad and in games ranging from 9v9 to 11v11.
-The ‘A’ Licence is a minimum of 180 hours in duration and will be delivered mostly in blocks of 2-3 or 4 days, on-line and face to face over a period of 6-12 months.

 Football Australia/AFC Professional Diploma:

-20 day course (four 5 day modules) involving on significant course, distance learning and post course tasks.
+Twenty-day course involving on significant course, distance learning and post course tasks.
 The course revolves around four areas: Leading Self, Leading Others, Leading Culture, & The Business of Football

 The course has a heavy focus on leadership, both on and off the field, and dealing with the pressures of being a professional coach.
 The course has been designed based on the feedback and experiences of professional coaches to better prepare them to handle the complexities of the role.